teknotica/singularitygs/README.md

-# singularitygs
+# bourbon-neat
-Small project to test Singularity Grid Framework
+Little project to test Bourbon grid framework and Neat